New type of housing targeted at seniors to be launched in Feb 2021 BTO exercise

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+"We are not expecting demand for smaller condo units to be affected as a result of the CCAs.
+In addition, many seniors still have a view to pass on their property to the next generation - which will not be feasible for these assisted-living flats.
+So for these seniors, they would still purchase homes in the property market."

+Located at Bukit Batok West Ave 9, these apartments - which are expected to be completed in 2024 - will come with senior-friendly fittings including grab bars and wheelchair-accessible bathrooms with slip-resistant flooring.

 About 160 units will be available.
-Applicants and their spouse (if any) must be 65 years old and above and will have the flexibility to choose a lease ranging from 15 to 35 years, in five-year increments.
-The lease must cover both the applicant and the spouse (if any) until they are at least 95 years old.
+Applicants can apply alone, with their spouse, or with a friend/family member.
+However, all the parties must be 65 years old and above.
+They will have the flexibility to choose a lease ranging from 15 to 35 years, in five-year increments.
+The lease must cover both the applicant and their spouse (if any) or in the case of a joint ballot both parties until they are at least 95 years old.

-Indicative prices for a unit with a 15-year lease tenure is S$40,000 while a unit with a 35-year lease tenure will cost S$65,000.
-These do not include the pricing for the basic service package.
 The apartments cannot be resold or rented out.
+Like existing short-lease arrangements, these flats must be returned to HDB; and the authority will then pay out the value of the unused portion of the lease.

-Seniors can choose to jointly ballot for the flats with a friend or family member (both must be eligible to purchase the apartment).
-To be eligible, the average gross monthly household income cannot exceed S$14,000.
+To be eligible, the average gross monthly household income cannot exceed S$14,000, among other considerations.

 Allocation of the flats will be prioritised for seniors with more pressing care needs, where at least one applicant or essential occupier requires permanent assistance with his/her daily living activities.